-1. Consent by the offeror

-A shareholders' meeting is not required if the offeror (or, in the case of more than one offeror, all offerors) agrees to the action to be taken by the offeree company.

-In the event of competing bids, consent from all named offerors and potential offerors would be required to waive the requirement of shareholders' meeting.

-The fact that the offeror has given its consent should be disclosed in an announcement.
-If no announcement is or will be made, the consent should be lodged with the Executive.

-2. Service contracts

-The Executive will regard amending or entering into a service contract with, or creating or varying the terms of employment of, a director as entering into a contract "otherwise than in the ordinary course of business" for the purpose of this Rule 4 if the new or amended contract or terms constitute an abnormal increase in his emoluments or a significant improvement in his terms of service.
+1. Consent by the offeror The requirement of a shareholders' meeting may be waived by the Executive if the offeror (or, in the case of more than one offeror, all offerors) agrees.
+2. Service contracts The Executive will regard amending or entering into a service contract with, or creating or varying the terms of employment of, a director as entering into a contract "otherwise than in the ordinary course of business" for the purpose of this Rule 4 if the new or amended contract or terms constitute an abnormal increase in his emoluments or a significant improvement in his terms of service.
 This will not prevent any such increase or improvement which results from a genuine promotion or new appointment but the Executive must be consulted in advance in such cases.

-3. Votes of controlling shareholders and directors

-The Executive should be consulted on whether shareholdings of controlling shareholders, directors and their respective associates should be voted at the shareholders' meeting, where an actual or potential conflict of interest exists.

-- 4. Deleted. - 5.
-Notice of general meeting

-The notice convening a meeting of shareholders pursuant to this Rule 4 must include information about the offer or possible offer.

-6. "Material amount"

-For the purpose of determining whether a disposal or acquisition is of a "material amount" the Executive will, in general, apply the same tests as those set out in the Listing Rules to determine whether a transaction is a "discloseable transaction".
+3. Votes of controlling shareholders and directors The Executive should be consulted on whether shareholdings of controlling shareholders, directors and their respective associates should be voted at the shareholders' meeting, where an actual or potential conflict of interest exists.
+4. Executive waiver The Executive, when deciding whether to grant a waiver of the requirement to obtain shareholders' approval, will take particular account of what details, TC-4.2 July 2018 if any, the offeree company's board of directors has disclosed to its shareholders of any contractual obligation, duty or right, the fulfilment or enforcement of which may result in the offer being frustrated or the shareholders of the offeree company being denied the opportunity to decide on the merits of the offer.
+5. Notice of general meeting The notice convening a meeting of shareholders pursuant to this Rule 4 must include information about the offer or possible offer.
+"Material amount" For the purpose of determining whether a disposal or acquisition is of a "material amount" the Executive will, in general, apply the same tests as those set out in the Listing Rules to determine whether a transaction is a "discloseable transaction".
 If several transactions relevant to this Rule 4, but not individually material, occur or are intended, the Executive will aggregate such transactions to determine whether the requirements of this Rule 4 are applicable to any of them.

-The Executive should be consulted in advance where there may be any doubt as to the application of the above.

-7. When there is no need to proceed with an offer

-The Executive may allow an offeror not to proceed with its offer if, before the date of the offer document, the offeree company:-
+The Executive should be consulted in advance where there may be any doubt as to the application of the above 7.
+When there is no need to proceed with an offer The Executive may allow an offeror not to proceed with its offer if, prior to the posting of the offer document, the offeree company:- (a) passes a resolution in general meeting as envisaged by this Rule 4: or July 2018 TC-4.3

-- (a) passes a resolution in general meeting as envisaged by this Rule 4; or - (b) announces a transaction which would require such a resolution but for the fact that it is pursuant to a contract entered into earlier or that the Executive has ruled that an obligation or other special circumstance exists. - 8.
-Established share option schemes

-Where the offeree company proposes to grant options over shares, the timing and level of which are in accordance with its normal practice under an established share option scheme, the Executive will normally give its consent.

-9. Interim dividends

-The declaration and payment of an interim dividend by the offeree company, outside the normal course, during an offer period may be contrary to General Principle 9 and this Rule 4 in that it could effectively frustrate an offer.
+(b) announces a transaction which would require such a resolution but for the fact that it is pursuant to a contract entered into earlier or that the Executive has ruled that an obligation or other special circumstance exists.
+8. Established share option schemes Where the offeree company proposes to grant options over shares, the timing and level of which are in accordance with its normal practice under an established share option scheme, the Executive will normally give its consent.
+9. Interim dividends The declaration and payment of an interim dividend by the offeree company, outside the normal course, during an offer period may be contrary to General Principle 9 and this Rule 4 in that it could effectively frustrate an offer.
 The offeree companies and its advisers must, therefore, consult the Executive in advance.
+TC-4.4 July 2018